kdabug/sleepy-news-react-app/README.md

 This app follows the following lab (an example of a lesson I helped create, edit, and deliver to software engineering students).

-In order to run the app, change directories into the news-app and run `npm i` to install all dependencies.
+In order to run the app, run `npm i` to install all dependencies.
 Make sure to follow the steps for getting an API key and putting that key in a `.env` file.
 Run `npm run start`.

 #### React, React-Router, and the News, together at last!